Understanding public sector tenders follows on from Why do Companies Tender – so do read that first to get to grips with the reasons for tendering.

 It’s easy to find government, council and other public tender opportunities.
 And you can do it for free!
 Read this guide on finding tenders.

-This is intended as a guide to understanding the different dynamics between some private and public sector tenders.
+This is intended as a guide to understanding the different dynamics between public and private/corporate sector bids.
 It isn’t absolute and of course things will change in future as government initiatives become legal requirements e.g. environmental care is becoming increasingly important.

 Understanding the dynamics of public sector tenders can help you improve your success rates.
 Being aware that the public sector is generally risk-adverse will enable you to write better tender responses and therefore score better marks.